SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation

 \section{Introduction}

-Graph neural networks (GNNs) have recently shown remarkable performance in graph learning tasks \cite{gnn, InductiveRL, yow2022learning, zhu2022spiking, fan2020fusing, agp, gbp}.
-Despite the wide range of model architectures, traditional GNNs \cite{gnn} operate under the assumption of \emph{homophily}, which assumes that connected nodes belong to the same class or have similar attributes.
-In line with this assumption, they employ a uniform message-passing framework to aggregate information from a node's local neighbors and update its representations accordingly \cite{gcn, gat, appnp}.
-However, real-world graphs often exhibit \emph{heterophily}, where linked nodes are more likely to have different labels and dissimilar features \cite{h2gcn}.
-Conventional GNN approaches struggle to achieve optimal performance in heterophily scenarios because their local and uniform aggregations fail to recognize distant, similar nodes and assign distinct weights for the ego node to aggregate features from nodes with the same or different labels.
-Consequently, the network's expressiveness is limited \cite{gnnsurvey}.
+Graph neural networks (GNNs) have recently shown remarkable performance in graph learning tasks~\cite{gnn, InductiveRL, yow2022learning, zhu2022spiking, fan2020fusing, agp, gbp}.
+Despite the wide range of model architectures, traditional GNNs~\cite{gnn} operate under the assumption of \emph{homophily}, which assumes that connected nodes belong to the same class or have similar attributes.
+In line with this assumption, they employ a uniform message-passing framework to aggregate information from a node's local neighbors and update its representations accordingly~\cite{gnn, gat, appnp}.
+However, real-world graphs often exhibit \emph{heterophily}, where linked nodes are more likely to have different labels and dissimilar features~\cite{h2gcn}.
+In these scenarios, the utility of the local and uniform aggregations are limited due to their failure in recognizing distant but similar nodes and assigning distinct attention for nodes of different labels, which causes suboptimal performance under heterophily.

-To apply GNNs in heterophilous graphs, several recent works incorporate long-range connections and distinguishable aggregation mechanisms.
-Examples of long-range connections include the amplified multi-hop neighbors \cite{mixhop}, and the geometric criteria to discover distant relationships \cite{geomgcn}.
+To better apply GNNs in heterophilous graphs, several recent works incorporate long-range relationships and distinguishable aggregation mechanisms.
+Examples of long-range relationships include the amplified multi-hop neighbors~\cite{mixhop}, and the geometric criteria to discover distant relationships~\cite{geomgcn}.
 The main challenge in such design lies in deciding and tuning proper neighborhood sizes for different graphs to realize stable performance.
-With regard to distinguishable aggregations, \citet{pointer} and \citet{nonlocal} exploited attention mechanism in a whole-graph manner, while \citet{cosine} and \citet{glognn} respectively considered feature Cosine similarity and global homophily correlation.
-Nonetheless, the above approaches require iteratively maintaining and updating a large correlation matrix for all node pairs, which entails $\mathcal{O}(n^2)$ computation complexity for a graph of $n$ nodes, leading to weak scalability.
-In the state-of-the-art method GloGNN++ \cite{glognn}, the complexity of global aggregation can be improved to $\mathcal{O}(m)$ with extensive algorithmic and architectural optimizations, where $m$ is the number of edges.
-However, $\mathcal{O}(m)$ can still be significantly larger than $\mathcal{O}(n)$.
-In summary, the existing models, while achieving promising effectiveness in general, suffer from efficiency issues due to the adoption of the whole-graph long-range connections.
+With regard to distinguishable aggregations,~\citet{pointer} and~\citet{nonlocal} exploited attention mechanism in a whole-graph manner, while~\citet{cosine} and~\citet{glognn} respectively considered feature cosine similarity and global homophily correlation.
+Nonetheless, these approaches require iteratively calculating and updating the correlation for all node pairs, which entails a complexity at least linear to the the number of edges $\mathcal{O}(m)$.
+When the graph scales up, such aggregation becomes the efficiency bottleneck.